colinrozzi/chat-interface/README.md

 # Chat Interface Actor

+## Issues Fixed

+1. **WebSocket Message Type Error**:
+   - Fixed the mismatch between frontend and backend message formats
+   - Changed message type field from `message_type` to `type` to match the backend response format
+   - Updated all message type interfaces to match the actual data sent by the server

+2. **Source Map Loading Error**:
+   - Added a route handler for `/bundle.js.map` to properly serve the source map file
+   - Ensured the mapping to `../assets/dist/bundle.js.map` is correct

+3. **Favicon 404 Error**:
+   - Added a route handler for `/favicon.ico` to prevent 404 errors in the browser
+   - Implemented a simple transparent favicon response

 ## Changes Made

 The following changes have been made to fix the WebSocket message handling issues: